These are the best games available on the Oculus Quest 2

 If you're a fan of games like Fortnite, Apex Legends, or Call of Duty: Warzone, you'll feel immediately at home in the standard gameplay mode.
 Fly into a map and make sure you're the last one standing to win.
 The unique setup becomes apparent immediately since it doesn't take place on one floor.
 VR's unique level of freedom is fully explored in this game because it lets you climb anywhere — and I mean anywhere — and glide off said structures by simply extending your arms like you're wearing a wingsuit.
 It's doing to the battle royale formula what Breath of the Wild did for third-person adventure games when it comes to traversal.

 Big Box VR has also supported the game in a way that's making players come back for more.
+Season One added a new War Mode, new weapons like a katana, and plenty of fresh skins.
+Season Two grew the map with a Western-themed area, threw in tons of new weapons, and grew the max player count to 24.
+And the most recent Kingdom Age season converted part of the map into a massive medieval castle, with new swords and tools to freshen things up.

-Population: One Season One began a 10-week season full of new content that promises to make way for more events just like it, and plenty of reasons to play regularly. —Nick Sutrich
+Rest assured, if you want a game that gives you plenty of reasons to play regularly, Population: One is that game. —Nick Sutrich

 Rec Room